Shenker93/jmh-time-comparison-benchmark/readme.md

 You can also use command-line args to change this settings or specify another (use _-h_ to view full list).
 Comparing to annotations, command-line args have higher priority.

+Some benchmarks are available on travis-ci build page (benchmark is wrapped into junit test, see build icon on the top of readme).
+However, according to some sources, such results accuracy can be lower, so it's better to use commands from _installation_ block.